Azra Dawood

 About

-Azra Dawood, PhD is a historian, architect, curator, and educator.
-Her work focuses on built environments and art practices, studying these within both hyperlocal and global contexts.
-She is particularly drawn to the topics of cultural pluralism, religion and secularism, empire, and philanthropy.
-Azra has practiced architecture in Karachi, Austin, and New York City.
-After receiving a doctorate in architectural history from MIT's History, Theory and Criticism of Architecture and Art program and the Aga Khan Program for Islamic Architecture she has taught at University of Houston, Bard College, and Pratt Institute.
+I am a historian, architect, curator, and educator.
+My work focuses on built environments and art practices, studying these within a global context.
+I am particularly drawn to topics related to cultural pluralism (as evident in sports), religion and secularism, and empire, philanthropy, and the environment.
+I have practiced architecture in Karachi, Austin, and New York City.
+After receiving a doctorate in architectural history from MIT's History, Theory and Criticism of Architecture and Art program and the Aga Khan Program for Islamic Architecture, I taught histories of architecture and architectural media at University of Houston, Bard College, and Pratt Institute.
+Currently, I am working on both academic and public-history projects.

-Azra is the curator of City of Faith: Religion, Activism, and Urban Space, currently on view at the Museum of the City of New York.
-She previously curated a web-based interactive timeline showing how the COVID-19 pandemic and 2020's Black Lives Matter protests transformed public space and life in NYC.
-Her curatorial projects center socially-engaged approaches to public history.
+Previously, at Museum of the City of New York (MCNY), I curated City of Faith: Religion, Activism, and Urban Space (October 2022-2023).
+Also at MCNY, I curated a web-based interactive timeline showing how the COVID-19 pandemic and 2020's Black Lives Matter protests transformed public space and life in NYC.
+My curatorial work centers socially-engaged approaches to public history, and has been featured in The Washington Post, The New York Times, Hyperallergic, and other outlets.

 Send me a message